 Do I Want to Be a Curriculum Designer?

 Curriculum designers, or instructional coordinators, develop educational programs and instructional materials for schools, organizations and companies.
-They can also assist the teachers, principals or other customers in the implementation of the curriculum and assess how well it is working after a period of use.
-Curriculum designers often work year round, as opposed to teachers who may work only during the school year.
+They can also assist the teachers, principals or other customers in the implementation of the curriculum and assess how well it's working after a period of use.
+Curriculum designers often work year-round, as opposed to teachers who may work only during the school year.

 Positions in curriculum design often require a mix of experience and specialized education.
 Teaching is often a jumping-off point for prospective curriculum designers, so many people will want to begin their careers with bachelor's degrees or master's degrees and teaching experience.
 However, teaching experience may be most relevant for individuals wanting to work in K-12 education.
 Positions at private companies that provide curriculum materials for specialized areas may value extensive subject matter knowledge, technology skills and technical writing skills more than teaching experience.
 The following table represents common requirements for curriculum designers.